-In this section we briefly develop statistical inference on the proposed tail dependence measures under the assumption of known or unknown marginal distributions.
-To this end, let $(X_i,Y_i)$, $i=1,\dots,n$, be an i.i.d.\ sample of $(X,Y)\sim H$ with continuous marginal distributions $X\sim F$, $Y \sim G$ and a copula $C$.
+In this section we construct non-parametric estimatiors of the proposed TCMs based on the asymptotic results of empirical tail copulas developed in \cite{schmidt2006non} and \cite{bucher2013multiplier}.
+To this end, let $(X_i,Y_i)$, $i=1,\dots,n$, $n \in \IN$, be an i.i.d.\ sample from a joint distribution function $H$ with continuous marginal distributions $X\sim F$ and $Y \sim G$, and copula $C \in \mathcal C_2^\text{L}$.
 If $F$ and $G$ are known, then $(U_i,V_i)=(F(X_i),G(Y_i))$, $i=1,\dots,n$, is an i.i.d.\ sample from $C$.
 If $F$ and $G$ are unknown, then